KaustubhOO7/IRCTC_TicketAutomation/README.md

 # IRCTC Ticket Booking Automation with Selenium and CAPTCHA Solver

 This project aims to automate the process of booking tickets on the Indian Railway Catering and Tourism Corporation (IRCTC) website using Selenium WebDriver.
-It also incorporates a third-party CAPTCHA solver to bypass the CAPTCHA verification during the booking process, but cannot able to solve TATKAL CAPTCHA.
+It also incorporates a third-party CAPTCHA solver to bypass the CAPTCHA verification during the booking process, **BUT CANNOT ABLE TO FULLY SOLVE TATKAL CAPTCHA**.

 ## Features